Cancer Patient Resources

 A cancer diagnosis affects more than just your health.
-At Akron General’s McDowell Cancer Institute, we understand what our patients and their families are facing following their diagnosis, which is why we extend a helping hand to each and every one of our cancer patients through our multi-disciplinary team, which includes nurses, caring and trained resource counselor, a reimbursement specialist and a survivorship nurse.
+At Akron General’s McDowell Cancer Institute, we understand what our patients and their families are facing following their diagnosis.
+We extend a helping hand to each and every one of our cancer patients through our multi-disciplinary team, which includes nurses, a caring and trained resource counselor, a reimbursement specialist and a survivorship nurse.
 Our team is always happy to answer questions and help patients navigate the treatment process.
 To talk to a team member, please call 330-344-HOPE.

-During the initial meeting, a resource counselor provides patients with helpful information, including the counselor’s contact information should patients have questions at any point during their treatment process.
+During the initial meeting, a resource counselor provides patients with helpful information.
 We encourage patients to complete an evaluation screening, which helps both the patient and the resource counselor identify potential areas of concern.
 Based on the screening or at the patient’s request, the resource counselor can provide assistance across multiple areas including:

 - Review of patient and family support system